from typing import Optional, Tuple

 Args:

-k_s: The saturated conductivity of the soil (kg * s / m^3)
+sat_hydraulic_conductivity: The saturated conductivity of the soil (kg * s / m^3).

-psi_e: The air entry water potential of the soil (J / kg)
+air_entry_water_potential: The air entry water potential of the soil (J / kg).

-theta: Is the volumetric water content of the soil (m^3 / m^3)
+volumetric_water_content: Is the volumetric water content of the soil (m^3 / m^3).

-theta_s: Is the saturation water content of the soil (m^3 / m^3)
+sat_water_content: Is the saturation water content of the soil (m^3 / m^3).

 Returns: